keebd/keebd-docs/content/_index.en.md

 # KEEBD Docs

-> An awesome project.

-This is where we are going to store all our build guides and how to articles.
+This is where we are going to store all of our build guides and knowledge articles.
+Please feel free to contribute if you have useful information to share.

 ## Contribute Documentation
 Want to contribute to the documentation?